Planetarium Public Shows

 Astronomy Outreach Public Events

-Public planetarium shows begin with a tour of the current night sky pointing out the moon phase and any planets that are visible.
-The constellations visible that time of year will also be shown along with methods to use the constellations to help orient yourself when looking at the sky.
+Public planetarium shows begin with a tour of the current night sky.
+The current phase of the moon, any planets visible that night and the constellations visible that time of year will be shown along with methods to use the constellations to help orient yourself when looking at the sky.
 After the introduction the main event is a prerecorded show.
-You can review the show title and topic below, and learn more about the public show videos by expanding the accordions on this page.
+The schedule and title of the next few upcoming shows is below with more information about the content of the shows further down the page.

 Visiting Campus